icaros-usc/EvoStone2/README.md

 ## Config Files

-There are two types of config files for EvoStone.
+There are two types of config files for EvoStone 2.0.
 The first specifies the experiment level parameters (see below).

 ```
 [Evaluation]